Top Content Title

 Why do I need to complete my registration within a limited time period?

 Registration spots for all of our programs are limited.
-To ensure that your spot is saved during the registration process and that all users have an equal opportunity to register for programs, you must confirm your registration with payment by cheque or cash.
-Money is to be received by office within 14 days of registration if using the cheque/cash payment option or your spot will be lost.
+To ensure that your spot is saved during the registration process and that all users have an equal opportunity to register for programs, you must confirm your registration with payment by cheque or e-transfer.

 I have registered, but I also noticed additional fees added to my invoice.
 What are these fees?